murer/mycontainer/README.md

     $ mvn com.googlecode.mycontainer:mycontainer-maven-plugin:us-ascii

-You can configure your pom.xml do check it on test maven phase like we do [pom.xml](./mycontainer-test/pom.xml).
+You can configure your pom.xml to check it on test maven phase like we do [pom.xml](./mycontainer-test/pom.xml).
 Use `<inherited>false</inherited>` if you are configuring your root pom.xml at multi modules project.

 ## Installing PhantomJS